 The 1300 JFS is a narrative standard.
 When applying narrative standards each position is placed at the grade with the descriptive material that best represents the overall work of the position.
+The standard describes the GS-07 level at that of an advanced trainee performing somewhat difficult work requiring advanced scientific training and exercise of limited independent technical judgment.
+Work of the position exceeds the GS-07 level.

 The standard describes the GS-09 as performing work assignments with independent responsibility for applying established technology in routine ways to well-defined, moderate sized projects, but GS-9s might also work in support of larger projects using less established technology.
 GS-9 scientists are responsible for organizing the work, following prescribed methods and guidelines, and recognizing conditions and results that may affect the findings.
+Like work described at the GS-09 level in the standard, this position has independent responsibility for limited studies or phases of larger, more complex studies.
+Like work described in the illustrations at the 9 level in the standard, the position follows prescribed plans, applies conventional methods, evaluates data, identifies trends, and provides oral and/or written summaries of results.
+GS-9 scientists are responsible for organizing the work, following prescribed methods and guidelines, and recognizing conditions and results that may affect the findings.
+By comparison, GS-7's are held accountable primarily for the accurate application of standard methods, techniques, and procedures.